 Smart Cities: Connecting street lights and parking spaces

-In Smart Cities, NB-IoT technology can be used in street lighting, for example.
-Lamp posts fitted with appropriate modules can be switched on and off or dimmed remotely and can trigger an alarm if they malfunction.
+In smart cities, NB-IoT technology is conceivable for use in street lighting, for example.
+Lamp posts fitted with appropriate modules can be switched on and off or dimmed remotely and trigger an alarm if they malfunction.
 If a city connects its parking spaces by NB-IoT, better use is made of free capacities.
-Motorists are directed by a smart parking guidance system to the nearest free parking space by the shortest route.
+Motorists are directed by a smart parking guidance system of this kind to the nearest free parking space by the shortest route.
 In waste disposal, garbage cans fitted with NB-IoT modules alert a control center when they are full.
 As a consequence, waste disposal companies can optimize vehicle routes and reduce costs.

 Transport & logistics: Container tracking and refillable tanks

-In transportation and logistics very little information is often needed in very small data packets, and transmission must not even be in real time.
+In transportation and logistics very little information is often needed in very small data packets, and transmission does not even have to be in real time.
 So NB-IoT is a suitable low-cost solution.
 In container tracking, for instance, hourly notification of the container’s location is all that is required.
-For refillable tanks or bottles, industrial liquid or gas providers monitor levels, pressure and temperature as required.
+In the case of refillable tanks or bottles, providers of industrial liquids or gases monitor levels, pressure and temperature as required.
 Railroad operators locate freight cars by NB-IoT.

 Industry: NB-IoT on pallets and pipelines